marianarp27/projeto_ti_greenhouse/README.md

-# IT Project - Smart Greenhouse
+# TI Project - Smart Greenhouse
 Academic project that consisted in developing a prototype of an Internet of Things (IoT) solution.
 In which case we got a smart Greenhouse.

 This project uses a virtual scenario, that was created in Cisco Packet Tracer (CPT) software.